-In the recent copyright infringement case of Response Clothing Ltd v The Edinburgh Woollen Mill Ltd, His Honour Judge Hacon, a Judge in the specialist Intellectual Property Enterprise Court (IPEC) held that the Edinburgh Woollen Mill (EWM) had infringed the copyright owned by Response Clothing in respect of a wave design on fabric.
+In the recent copyright infringement case of Response Clothing Ltd v The Edinburgh Woollen Mill Ltd, His Honour Judge Hacon, a Judge in the specialist Intellectual Property Enterprise Court (IPEC), held that the Edinburgh Woollen Mill (EWM) had infringed the copyright owned by Response Clothing in respect of a wave design on fabric.

 The background to this case was as follows:

-The Court's decision in this case has some practical implications for the textile industry as follows.
+The Court's decision, in this case, has some practical implications for the textile industry as follows.

-Notwithstanding the above, the Court's decision in this case leaves unresolved the issue as to whether the UK's copyright regime is aligned with decisions made by the Court of Justice, namely the case of Cofemel where the Court of Justice held that there was no requirement for copyright works to have aesthetic appeal.
+Notwithstanding the above, the Court's decision leaves the issue of whether the UK's copyright regime is aligned with decisions made by the Court of Justice, namely the case of Cofemel, where the Court of Justice held that there was no requirement for copyright works to have aesthetic appeal.